 Dome (2): ongoing restoration of the architectural ensemble, including both the medieval and the Baroque stonework as well as the rehabilitation of the large original ogival windows.

-Main chapel (3): preliminary studies and drafting of the restoration project for the paintings on the vault, and start of the restoration of the marble sheets delimiting it in the ambulatory.
+Main chapel (3): restoration project for the paintings on the vault, and start of the restoration of the marble sheets delimiting it in the ambulatory.

 Acibechería façade: restoration of the architectural ensemble (2009).